Gala in the kitchen

 *The time depends on how you like to be done salmon and skillet temperature.

-Fish Shape from Lemon PhotoRecommended ⇒ 11 Easy Lemon Garnish Ideas With Videos.
+Fish Shape from Lemon PhotoRecommended ⇒ 11 Simple Lemon Garnish With Step By Step Photos

 7. Discard the baking paper after frying.
 The pan can possibly need light rinsing but not much.